reisbigode/reisbigode/README.md

 ## 🚀 About Me

 - 🐍 Python developer focused on IA, FastAPI and automatice
-- 🔷 TypeScript developer focused on frontend
+- 🔷 TypeScript developer focused on modern frontend interfaces and web applications
 - 🐹 Go developer focused on high-performance backend applications

 ## 🛠️ Tech Stack